 I recently turned 26.
 Simultaneously I feel, on one hand, that time is slipping away, and on the other, that I'm still a little kid.

 Research: I study how humans relate to information.
 I started my PhD program in Fall 2014.
-I'll be finished with coursework in March 2016.
-The next step will be presenting a review of the research in my area of interest.
+I finished my coursework in March 2016, and in early May I'll be presenting a review of the research in my area of interest as part of advancing to PhD candidacy.
 After that, I will propose and then conduct my main dissertation study.
 I plan to graduate in mid-2018.

 Running: I'm running my third 100 Mile in Zion National Park in April 2016.
-I'm also orchestrating a 50-mile fun run in Philadelphia in March, and I have a little coaching practice for aspiring ultrarunners.
+I also orchestrated a 50-mile fun run in Philadelphia in March, and I have a little coaching practice for aspiring ultrarunners.

 Fiction: In mid-2014 I finished my sixth novel, The Eternal Parade, but so far haven't found an agent to help me pitch it to publishers.
 I will probably self-publish it sometime in 2016.
 I am currently working on a new novel under the working title The Observer.